How do I learn to homestead? Learn to garden? Learn to build things? Learn to raise animals? Learn to become more self sufficient?

 Every journey starts with a single step and just the desire to be self-sufficient is enough to start.
 Plant a patio garden if you live in the city, take a canning class or buy a dehydrator and start making your own jerky.

-My biggest recommendation is make a priority list of three things you want to learn.
-Prioritize them A, B and C. Work on learning everything you can on A and once you are comfortable move on to B and then C. Don’t try and learn everything at once because it can become overwhelming very easily and freeze someone into inaction.
+My biggest recommendation is make a list of three things you want to learn and prioritize them A, B and C. Work on learning everything you can on A and once you are comfortable move on to B and then C. Don’t try and learn everything at once because it can become overwhelming very easily and freeze someone into inaction.

-Remember being self-sufficient is more about a state of mind then location and is a constant learning process and I personally spend several hours a day reading and researching trying to improve my skill sets.
+Remember being self-sufficient is more about a state of mind then location and is a constant learning process.

-No one has ever been sent to jail for killing a tomato plant so like Nike says get out there and Just do it.
+No one has ever gone to jail for killing a tomato; so like Nike says; just do it.